 This form is a follow-up letter containing a warning that the debt collector's continued violation of the Fair Debt Collection Practices Act may result in a law suit being filed against the debt collector.

-Should you be already informed about US Legal Forms website and possess an account, basically log in.
-Following that, you are able to download the Illinois Second Notice to Debt Collector of Harassment or Abuse in Collection Activities Involving Threats to Use Violence or other Criminal Means to Harm the Physical Person, Reputation, and/or Property of the Debtor design.
+US Legal Forms offers thousands of form templates, such as the Illinois Second Notice to Debt Collector of Harassment or Abuse in Collection Activities Involving Threats to Use Violence or other Criminal Means to Injure the Physical Person, Reputation, and/or Property of the Debtor, which are designed to comply with state and federal regulations.

 Debt collectors cannot harass or abuse you.
 They cannot swear, threaten to illegally harm you or your property, threaten you with illegal actions, or falsely threaten you with actions they do not intend to take.
 They also cannot make repeated calls over a short period to annoy or harass you.